khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 ### Why branch

-- [ ] List at least three reasons why you would use branches in a project
+x List at least three reasons why you would use branches in a project

-> Your list goes here
+Reasons are:
-> 1.
+1.For bug fixing
-> 2.
+2.For new feature
-> 3.
+3.to revert to previous/old version of project in case of failure.

-- [ ] Commit your changes - remember to use a descriptive message
+X Commit your changes - remember to use a descriptive message

 ### How to create a branch